-CASA, the Department of Infrastructure and Regional Development and Airservices Australia constitute a tripartite structure for providing safe aviation in Australia, each with separate and distinct functions, working together as an integrated system.
+CASA, the Department of Infrastructure, Regional Development and Cities and Airservices Australia constitute a tripartite structure for providing safe aviation in Australia, each with separate and distinct functions, working together as an integrated system.

 CASA and the ATSB have signed a Memorandum of Understanding (MoU) that sets out safety objectives and underlying values to guide the ongoing relationship between the two organisations.
 The MoU will maximise aviation safety outcomes and enhance public confidence in aviation safety.